arxanchain/wallet-sdk-py/README.md

 [![Build Status](https://travis-ci.org/arxanchain/wallet-sdk-py.svg?branch=master)](https://travis-ci.org/arxanchain/wallet-sdk-py)

 ## wallet-sdk-python
-Blockchain Wallet SDK includes APIs for the management of wallet accounts(DID), digital assets(POE), colored tokens etc.
+Blockchain Wallet SDK includes APIs for managing wallet accounts(Decentralized Identifiers, DID), digital assets(Proof of Existence, POE), colored tokens etc.

 You need not care about how the backend blockchain runs or the unintelligible techniques, such as consensus, endorsement and decentralization.
 Simply use